underscoreio/essential-slick/src/pages/4-data_modelling.md

 </div>

-The second thing we get is a query which we can use in a join.
+Second, the foreign key gives us a query that we can use in a join.
-We've dedicated the [next chapter](#joins) to looking at joins in detail, but to illustrate the foreign key usage, here's a simple join:
+We've dedicated the [next chapter](#joins) to looking at joins in detail, but here's a simple join to illustrate the use case:

 ~~~ scala
 val q = for {